WangJian981002/GF-CSL/README.md

 Please see [getting_started.md](https://github.com/WangJian981002/GF-CSL/blob/main/docs/GETTING_STARTED.md) for the basic usage of GF-CSL.

 ## ChangeLog
+The repository is still under maintenance.
+If there are any bugs in use, please update the corresponding code according to the current version first.
+If the issue is still not resolved, please feel free to leave a comment, we will reply as soon as possible.

 * 2022.06.08 :upload training and evaluation code on HRSC2016. (details see Getting Started)

-The code is still being updated ...

 ## Model Zoo
 * Pretrained weights on DOTA